-Because the dough is well-chilled before rolls are formed, it handles beautifully.
-I was scared by rumors I’d heard about sticky dough, but not so.
-If the dough does get warm and difficult to handle, it can be returned to the fridge.
+If the dough does get warm and difficult to handle, return it to the fridge.
 Recipes that leave out the refrigeration time are suspect in my book.

 In case you would like a quick tutorial on how to make perfectly round balls of dough, check out this very short video.

-I admit that Brioche rolls are a bit of trouble.
+Brioche rolls are a bit of trouble.
 But you can make the dough ahead of time which makes them perfect for Christmas or Sunday dinner.
-In addition, the rising period is rather long, so you have time to focus on other last minute details.
+Also, the rising period is rather long, so you have time to focus on other last-minute details.

 - 1/4 cup warm water

 - 1-1/4 teaspoon salt

 - 2-1/4 teaspoons bread machine or instant yeast

 - 1 egg + 1 tablespoon heavy cream whisked together well.

 - Add all ingredients to mixing bowl of stand mixer and set speed on LOW until flour is moistened.
 Increase speed to just below MEDIUM and set the timer for 15 minutes.
 When ready, dough with be shiny and elastic and the bowl will be clean with all dough sticking to the paddle.

 - If using a bread machine, dump all ingredients into pan and set on dough cycle.
 Dough will be sticky but do not add extra flour.